Skip to content

 Puzhehei (普者黑) Travel Guide: top things to do

 This place is famous for the typical karst hills (312 to be precise) similar to those that can be seen in Yangshuo and Xingping near Guilin, for the many rivers and ponds (54 in all), and also for the many caves (over 100).
-In addition, in summer the ponds are filled with lotus plants in full bloom, which makes the landscape even more beautiful.
+In summer, the ponds are filled with lotus in full bloom, making the landscape even more beautiful.

-Puzhehei is located at an elevation of about 1400 meters but the climate is relatively warm all year round: in summer there are over 30 degrees and in winter the average temperature is around 15 degrees.
+Puzhehei is located at an elevation of about 1400 meters, but the climate is relatively warm all year round: in summer, it is over 30 degrees, and in winter, the average temperature is around 15 degrees.

-Most of the people living in the area, which covers about 165 square kilometers, belong to the Yi ethnic minority.
-They named the area which in the local language means “ponds filled with fish and shrimps”.
+Most people living in the area, which covers about 165 square kilometres, belong to the Yi ethnic minority.
+They named the area, which in the local language means “ponds filled with fish and shrimps”.

 What to see in Puzhehei (普者黑) and how many days to stay?

 One day is more than enough to visit the area.
-If you also want to see the sunrise then I suggest you stay for two days and one night.
+If you also want to see the sunrise, I suggest you stay for two days and one night.

 Here are some of the things to do and see in Puzhehei.